- A chance to join a growing network of design thinkers around the world working within a series of hubs operating within communities and enterprises

 BA/BSc (Honours) Degree

 A first degree in design related subjects, or social or natural sciences.
-Where the first degree is not design-related, a portfolio of work will be required in support of the application or experience that is equivalent.

 Other non-standard awards or experience